UTEP vs. North Texas NCAA Football Odds, Plays and Insights | November 13, 2021

 North Texas Stats and Trends

-- The Mean Green are 4-3 ATS when underdogs by 1 point or more this season.
+- In North Texas' nine games this season, it has five wins against the spread.

-- North Texas' games this year have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).
+- This year, the Mean Green have an against-the-spread record of 4-3 in their seven games as an underdog of 1 point or more.

-- North Texas is 4-0 against the spread and 3-2 overall in games when it puts up more than 23.0 points.
+- North Texas has hit the over in 37.5% of its opportunities this season (three times in eight games with a set point total).

-- North Texas is 4-2 against the spread and 2-5 overall when the team totals more than 325.1 yards.
+- North Texas is 4-0 against the spread and 3-2 overall when the team notches more than 23.0 points.

-- This season the Mean Green have turned the ball over 14 times, one more than the Miners' takeaways (13).
+- North Texas is 4-2 against the spread and 2-5 overall when the team piles up over 325.1 yards.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.